 Why do we run the Derby?

-Within the event area there will be lots of stalls, entertainment and activities, like jumping castles, face painting and lots more.
+Within the event area there will also be lots of stalls, entertainment and activities, like jumping castles, face painting and lots more.
 So even if you’re not racing there will be lots to do and see.
-To register for the race simply complete the entry information below, download your terms and conditions and start building your cart!

 What if I don’t have a Billy Cart?